Huldah-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that removes all letters c and c from input
+A script that prints "Hello, World" followed by a new line to the standard output